Last Updated on7 min read

 - Training and Development: Training is the process of enhancing the knowledge and skill of an employee required for a particular job.

-Development is an ongoing and continuous process which aims at improving the personality and attitude of employees.
+Development is an ongoing and continuous process that aims at improving the personality and attitude of employees.

 Importance of HRM